 Run time is 60:24 and there are more than 50 minutes of additional material.

-And if you'd like a poster for the movie (see below), we have those available for $10.
+The DVD is available at the price of $30.
+And if you'd like a poster for the movie (see below), we have those available for $6.
 The poster is approximately 19 1/2 inches wide and 12 1/2 inches tall.
 [Please pardon the yardsticks but the poster wanted to curl during the picture-taking process]